linzhi2013/MitoZ/README.md

 AND YOU SHOULD ASK THE USERS OF YOUR SOFTWARE TO CITE THE SOFTWARE IN THEIR PUBLICATIONS.
 IN A WORD, 请讲武德.**

+**MitoZ provides a "one-click" solution from raw data fastq files to annotated mitogenomes.**

 **News**
 - **Added a tutorial at https://github.com/linzhi2013/MitoZ/wiki/Tutorial and explained the resulting files**
 - **MitoZ 3.4 has come out (and rebuilt for the Conda version too https://github.com/linzhi2013/MitoZ/issues/151) and fixed a few bugs, it's recommended to update to this version!**